In 2022, due to COVID restrictions, the St. Luke's Hackathon is open only to St. Luke's students in grades 5-12.

 There are two Hackathon Make it Better

-tracks you may choose from: Track One: Prospector Theater
+tracks to choose from: Track One: Prospector Theater

 These hacks will be judged by how creatively they solve a problem related to the Prospector Theater and its Prospects